Summary of Services

 Offering Hands-On Learning Experiences

-Initially designed in 1888 as Ponce de León Hotel by architects Thomas Hastings and John Carrère, the campus is a National Historic Landmark.
+Initially designed in 1888 as the Ponce de León Hotel by architects Thomas Hastings and John Carrère, the campus is a National Historic Landmark.
 This architectural heritage provides a blend of classic beauty and academic purpose, providing a setting that inspires and grounds students as they pursue their studies.

-Flagler College offers Accounting, Anthropology, African Studies, Art History, Arts Administration, Biology, Creative Writing, Criminology, Data Science, English, Film Studies, Graphic Design, International Business, Marketing, Public Administration, and many others.
+Flagler College offers programs in Accounting, Anthropology, African Studies, Art History, Arts Administration, Biology, Creative Writing, Criminology, Data Science, English, Film Studies, Graphic Design, International Business, Marketing, Public Administration, and many others.
 These fields of study are part of a comprehensive liberal arts curriculum that encourages exploration and critical thinking.

 Mission Statement